The Forgotten Promises of Christmas

 A Christmas Hope

-During each Christmas season I praise God for sending His Son to die for my sins.
+During this Christmas season I am going to praise God for sending His Son to die for my sins.

-I am also pray that God will soon send His Son again to fulfill the “forgotten promises” which Gabriel made to Mary.
+I am also going to pray that God will soon send His Son again to fulfill the “forgotten promises” which Gabriel made to Mary.
 I thank God that He never forgets a promise.